 - Check the machine needle required: The needle you use for the decorative stitches is an essential part of getting the perfect stitch.
 Use a new needle and a needle type suited to the fabric you are using.

 - Choose a stabilizer to suit the project: Stabilizing your fabric beforehand will make all the difference to the firmness and security of the fabric.
 An iron-on stabilizer or a spray-on starch will prevent puckering or irregular stitches under soft fabrics.

 - Check the settings of the machine: It is a good idea to take a scrap of fabric you plan to decorate and test out the stitch and the different settings.
 A simple change of width or stitch length could make all the difference to the end result.
 If you have started a file of stitches, add this to your file for future reference.
 It may seem rather tedious at the time, but you will appreciate being able to flip through that file and find the settings you used before you try them out again.

 - Refer to the manual: When a stitch is new to you, turn to the machine manual to understand how to use the stitch.
 Manuals often give suggestions of fabrics to choose from.
 The manual may recommend the correct cotton to use or the most suitable foot for the smooth running of the stitch.

-- Practise lettering, if it is offered on your machine’s decorative menu: It is wonderful to personalize things you make, but lettering by machine is a skill of its own.
+- Practice lettering, if it is offered: It is wonderful to personalize things you make, but lettering by machine is a skill of its own.
 Not all machines offer this facility.
 If you do have lettering available, there are a multitude of uses for this decorative stitch adaptation.
-You will need to know where to start and how wide it is or its length to fit accurately into the area you have set aside for the letters.

 Dense Decorative Machine Stitches